 Individuals and businesses get into contracts on a daily basis for multiple reasons.
-Depending on the requirement, different types of contracts such as unilateral contracts and bilateral contracts are drafted by businesses.
-Such documentation helps in clearly establishing contractual obligations of the parties.
+Depending on the requirement, different types of contracts, such as unilateral contracts and bilateral contracts, are drafted by businesses.
+Such documentation helps in clearly establishing the contractual obligations of the parties.

-In a unilateral contract, only one party promises to perform obligations without getting a reciprocal assurance from the other party.
-Whereas a bilateral contract is created where both the parties mutually agree to the terms and conditions and promise to perform their obligation.
+In a unilateral contract, only one party promises to perform obligations without getting reciprocal assurance from the other party.
+A bilateral contract is formed when both parties agree on the terms and conditions and promise to fulfill their obligations.

 Knowing the difference between the commonly used unilateral and bilateral contracts can help you navigate through the entire deal term with much more confidence and better understanding.

-Keeping a record of such business contracts is important but it is also crucial to know the types of contracts you must enter into.
-How it affects your legal obligations?
+Keeping a record of such business contracts is important, but it is also crucial to know the types of contracts you must enter into.
+How does it affect your legal obligations?
 What will be your responsibilities?
-Can the contract be revoked
+Can the contract be revoked?

 What is a unilateral contract?

 One thing to know about unilateral contracts is that just acting upon the offer won’t be considered as acceptance of the offer.
-Only when the offeree completes the task as mentioned in the agreement that the contract will be accepted.
-This will oblige the offeror to return promise as specified in the contract.
+Only when the offeree completes the task as mentioned in the agreement will the contract be accepted.
+This will oblige the offeror to return the promise as specified in the contract.

 These contracts are used in cases where the offeror is willing to pay for the specified act.

 The most common example of a unilateral contract is a reward contract for a lost pet.
-You see a flyer of a lost dog, with a promised reward of $100 to whoever returns the lost dog to their owner.
-Here the offeror promises a reward of $100 to the offeree only upon the completion of the task (i.e., to find the dog) and not just for acting upon the offer.
+You see a flyer for a lost dog, with a promised reward of $100 to whoever returns the lost dog to its owner.
+Here, the offeror promises a reward of $100 to the offeree only upon the completion of the task (i.e., to find the dog) and not just for acting upon the offer.

 |Automate your contract workflows seamlessly! |